GxGuzer/Building_my_own_Handmade_Hero/NOTES.md

 The machine never know the linkage of your program unless you're building the OS itself, this function makes sure that your program will be linked to Windows to run it properly, most of high-level compilers keep this hidden as it's just a default configuration (sort of).

+whatever is in WinMain doesn't run, because it's an int i guess, now i really doesn't know how it works.

 ### #include

 ´´´#include´´´